jackycwwang/data-pipeline-airflow/README.md

     ![user_processing](images/user_processing.png)

-  - **parallel_dag**: The DAG that demonstrates two parallel pipelines operate concurrently
+  - **parallel_dag**: The DAG that demonstrates two parallel pipelines operate concurrently and specifies a task to be executed in a `high_cpu` queue that is associated with a particular Airflow worker - `airflow-workder-2`.

     ![parallel_dag](images/parallel_dag.png)

-  - **producer and consumer**: A pipeline that demonstrates using a `Dataset` as consumer's trigger schedule
+  - **producer and consumer**: A pipeline that demonstrates using `Dataset`.
+Consumer will be triggered after the datasets are updated by Producer.

     - Producer DAG:

         ![producer](images/producer.png)